tntek/PSAT-GDA/readme.md

 # PSAT-GDA

-Code (pytorch) for ['Progressive Source-Aware Transformer for Generalized Source-Free Domain Adaptation']() on Digit, Office-31, Office-Home, VisDA-C.
+Code (pytorch) for ['Progressive Source-Aware Transformer for Generalized Source-Free Domain Adaptation']() on Digit, Office-31, Office-Home, VisDA-C. This paper has been accepted by IEEE Transactions on Multimedia (TMM).

 ### Preliminary